No one is born knowing all the secrets to great barbecue.

 Their recipes can be used on a range of different smokers so you won’t need to upgrade your gear.
 But, if you’re new to ‘cue they go into detail on their favorite smokers including the Weber Smokey Mountain (read our full review of the WSM here).

 Most of all, we love that Pitmaster respects all styles of barbecue and encourages you to find your own with what you’ve got and what you enjoy.
-And, for people like us who like it all, it’s right on point to be able to follow the lead from Lewis Barbecue one day and Hometown Bar-B-Que the next
+And, for people like us who enjoy good meat no matter where it’s from, it’s right on point to be able to follow the lead from Lewis Barbecue one day and Hometown Bar-B-Que the next

 When it comes to barbecue, brisket is king!
 And, this whole book is dedicated to brisket, brisket and more brisket.
 It’s pretty much our dream come true…